The Unique Geography of England’s Wild Storms

 One minute it’s a grey, close afternoon.
 The next, the sky turns almost green-black, rain hits the windows, and thunder rolls across the street.
-In England, that shift can feel sudden because it often is.
+In England, that shift can feel sudden.

 A mix of geography and weather patterns explains this.
 Locations with few trees, high ground, or lots of open water, like Morecambe Bay (has quicksand, so keep away), have less to block or slow the wind.
 Storms race in from the ocean, funnelling through gaps in the hills and picking up speed, making these pockets more storm-prone than the milder east.